bcc/oddjob/README.md

 # OddJob #

-A simple tool for tracking time
+A simple tool for tracking time.

+Like many unix admins, I always have terminals open.
+Other time tracking tools carry a lot of overhead, and I only wanted to quickly estimate how much time the unexpected non-project time takes.
+OddJob should allow me to log these without too much overhead.

-OddJob stores its data in a text file called '.oddjob', 1 line per entry.
+OddJob stores its data in a text file called .oddjob, kept in your home directory, 1 line per entry.

+OddJob requires perl5, but should work with any reasonably current version.
+It doesn't need any unusual modules.
+Works fine on Linux, Solaris and OS X. Not tested on Windows.

 ## Usage ##